prosperfields/Neural-Network-Trading-Bot/README.md

 # OBSTACLES #

-We was unable to find much documentation on the GreenSSL Socket issue we were having when using the nameko service, so we instead created another Anaconda environment with Python 3.6 where I had to redownload all the necessary packages.
-That seem to be a quick work around.w
+We were unable to find much documentation on the GreenSSL Socket issue we were having when using the nameko service, so we instead created another Anaconda environment with Python 3.6 where I had to redownload all the necessary packages.
+That seem to be a quick work around.